aaronfeingold/ai-saas-framework/README.md

 1. **Set up production databases:**
    - Supabase: Upgrade to Pro plan for production usage
-   - MongoDB Atlas: Configure production cluster with appropriate scaling
-   - Vector DB: Use managed PostgreSQL with pgvector support
+   - PostgreSQL: Use managed PostgreSQL with pgvector support (Supabase, AWS RDS, etc.)
    - Redis: Use Redis Cloud or managed Redis service

 2. **Configure production environment variables in your deployment platform**